-Philip is Deputy Head of the Monash School of Media, Film and Journalism and Head of Journalism.
+Philip was Deputy Head of the Monash School of Media, Film and Journalism and Head of Journalism.

-He is in strong demand in the media industry as a commentator and writer, and deeply engaged at a management level.
+He was in strong demand in the media industry as a commentator and writer, and deeply engaged at a management level.
 Examples of this include:

 - Chair of the board of Cosmos Publishing, which produces world-leading science journalism both in print and online.

 - Board member of the Public Interest Journalism Foundation.